How Augmented Reality Can Boost Employee Productivity

 If you’re not sure whether AR will work for you, Van Meter can help.
 We’ll analyze your situation to determine whether AR technology can boost productivity.
 We’ll also show you ways it can integrate with existing production and automation systems to support your unique workforce initiatives.
 Questions?
 Give me a call at 1-800-247-1410.

-EMPLOYEE-OWNER, PROCESS & INFORMATION SOLUTIONS MANAGER
+EMPLOYEE-OWNER, PROCESS & INFORMATION SOLUTIONS ARCHITECT

 Schmidt joined Van Meter in 1995 and has spent more than 24 years helping customers automate and optimize manufacturing processes.